115 Kelly Hall

 UTEP Connect students enrolled in fully-online programs are generally not permitted to take face-to-face courses on campus.
-If an exception is required, the student can make an appeal to their academic program advisor.
+If an exception is required, the student can make an appeal to their UTEP Connect or Academic Program Advisor.

 Advising for UTEP Connect students

-Students interested in online programs at UTEP should follow the process outlined in the Admission section of the catalog.
-Questions can be directed to UTEP Connect Enrollment Counselors at 1-800-684-UTEP or firstname.lastname@example.org.
+Students interested in online programs at UTEP should follow the process outlined in the Admissions section of the catalog.
+Admissions-related questions can be directed to UTEP Connect Enrollment Counselors at 1-800-684-UTEP or email@example.com.